-Policy CS11 -Whittlesey
+Policy LP11 - Whittlesey

 How will the policy be implemented?
 How will the effectiveness of the policy and implementation processes be measured?
 Through the on-going submission and determination of planning applications.
-By using the following indicators and targets: Through the preparation of a joint supplementary planning document covering the Regional Freight Interchange proposal.
-Number of applications approved that are contrary to the policy - target to minimise.
+By using the following indicators and targets: Through the preparation of a joint supplementary planning document covering the Number of applications approved that are contrary to the policy - target to minimise.